inkaonkala/inkaonkala/README.md

 ---

 ## 🌟 About Me
-I'm a tireless creator with the passion of finding beaty in everyday life, making life pretty, gaming and good food.
+I'm a tireless creator with the passion of finding beauty in everyday life, making life pretty, gaming and good food.
 Currently studying at Hive Helsinki.
 My working backround is in teaching, as I worked as an special education teacher for 9years.

 ---